NhoudgE/ipt101_romeo/README.md

 ## How to Install
 + Step 1: Download the zip file or use git clone.
 ## How to Revert and Reset Commits
+- Step 1: Add new commits.
+Add any changes and commit message that you want.